 At Cranborne, we strive to enable our pupils to become life-long learners, capable of facing challenges and recognising their own learning needs and how these can be developed.
 A high-quality mathematics education provides excellent foundations for this, providing children with a deeper understanding of the world around them, the ability to reason, explain and justify mathematically and the capacity to learn from mistakes by reflecting on feedback and solving problems.
 Through carefully planned lessons and activities, we endeavour to instil a ‘sense of enjoyment and curiosity’ about mathematics in all children.

-We believe that maths should be engaging, challenging and relevant to the children and their lives in an ever changing 21st century.
+Alongside our EPIC curriculum we use a mastery approach to teaching and learning.
+We believe that maths should be exciting, progressive, interlinking, challenging and relevant to all children and their lives in an ever changing 21st century.
 We strongly believe that teaching and learning in maths is based on sound mathematical learning rather than simply taught as a set of memorised techniques.
-This is reflected in our calculation policy (please see link at end) which supports the use of concrete equipment and pictorial representations alongside the teaching of formal methods.
+This is reflected in our calculation policy which supports the use of concrete equipment and pictorial representations alongside the teaching of formal methods.